A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Proposed Methods for State Estimation

-\begin{rem} Considering the first order (and thus linear) approximation of the measurement function $\tilde{h}(\cdot)$, in \cite{zhou2006alternative} is proven that solving the weighted least squares problem in one step \eqref{eq:WLSrect} and in two steps: weighted least squares for power flow plus update linear \eqref{eq:WLSupdate}, produce the same exact solutions.
-Consequently, we can expect a similar accuracy between the one step and the two steps methods. \end{rem} \item[b)] An alternative proposed \cite{schenato2014bayesian} is to improve the solution using an minimum variance linear update:
+\begin{rem} Considering the first-order (and thus linear) approximation of the measurement function $\tilde{h}(\cdot)$, in \cite{zhou2006alternative} it is proven that solving the weighted least-squares problem in one step \eqref{eq:WLSrect} and in two steps (i.e. weighted least-squares for power flow plus update \eqref{eq:WLSupdate}), produce exactly the same solution.
+Consequently, we can expect a similar accuracy between the one-step and the two-steps methods when applied to the original nonlinear problem. \end{rem} \item[b)] The alternative approach proposed in \cite{schenato2014bayesian} and extended here, is to improve the solution using a minimum-variance linear update:

 Then the error covariance of estimation $V_\text{post}$ is: